bmfrosty/SimpleBX/README.md

     * Only redeeming quality is that they don't have to be carried.
     * Moves at half speed.

-## Author Notes
+## Ben's Notes

-This document was created, because I'm always dissatisfied with the chunkiness of to-hit modifiers in B/X and it's clones.
+This document was created, because I'm always dissatisfied with the chunkiness in progression of to-hit modifiers in B/X and it's clones.
 I also think that Fighters should also start better at hitting things than other classes.

+I feel like it isn't actually simple and SimpleBX is a bit of a misnomer.
+It's mostly just guessing at which direction Gavin Norman might go if he decided to revise OSE to include the changes he made in Dolmenwood.
+Other than that I'm just doing a couple of things that are personal preference.

 Sometimes I wonder if Ability Scores should be used at all.
-There's an element of a 1st level Cleric should be a 1st level Cleric and that maybe it would be better to allow the equipment to help differentiate different instances of a Cleric.
+There's an element that any 1st level Cleric (or whatever class you wish to use as an example) should be a 1st level Cleric should be a 1st level Cleric and that maybe it would be better to allow the equipment to help differentiate different instances of a Cleric.

 I gave everyone Thief skills in reduced count because I felt that most Thief skills (discounting back-stab which is really just a situational fighting thing) are non-combat.
 It allows some character customization without the full DPS metagame that's become so central to the game since 2nd edition players options.